marked-gil/task-manager/README.md

     * Our new Postgres database URL will be automatically applied (and is being hosted on Amazon AWS)
     * When we created our environment variables, we assigned a variable of "DB_URL".
 (Please note, if you are using our recommended workspace environment, it actually comes with a variable of "DATABASE_URL" behind the scenes, which we cannot override.)
 This is how you can easily distinguish between the two databases.
     "DB_URL" is for our local database when working in the IDE workspace, whereas "DATABASE_URL" is the assigned Postgres database on our deployed app within Heroku.
 They are two completely separate databases.

+    Add the following in the HEROKU **CONFIG VARS**:
+    a.
+IP - <VALUE>
+    b.
+PORT - <VALUE>
+    c.
+SECRET_KEY - <VALUE>
+    d.
+DEBUG - <VALUE> (Should be 'False' when in production mode)

+8. Deploy the app using either Heroku CLI or GitHub.

 ### Resources:
 * [Python strftime cheatsheet](https://strftime.org/)